SainsburyWellcomeCentre/fablab-kicad-library/README.md

 ## How to add a new component (recommended minimal checklist)

-1. Create or verify a footprint in `!fablab-kicad-library.pretty`.
+1. Create or verify a footprint in `!fablabs-kicad-library.pretty`.
-2. Add a symbol to `!fablab-kicad-library.kicad_sym` and link it to the footprint.
+2. Add a symbol to `!fablabs-kicad-library.kicad_sym` and link it to the footprint.
 3. (Optional) Create a design block showing the symbol + basic connections.
 4. Test in a sample schematic and PCB (place the footprint, check footprints' 3D models if available and DRC rule compatibility).
 5. Commit small changes with clear messages and push your branch.
 At the end of the day notify a maintainer that your branch is ready to merge.